 Note: All students, whether native or transfer, must complete the Liberal Studies Program (LSP).
 The Department of History of Art and Architecture cannot waive these requirements or authorize substitutions.
 Some requirements may be fulfilled by Illinois Articulation Initiative (IAI) or transfer credits.
 Students in special circumstances may request course substitutions or waivers by completing a LAS Petition for Exception to Policy, but substitutions and waivers are not automatic and should not be expected.
 For more on the Liberal Studies Program, see the Liberal Studies Program website.
 Students participating in the Honors Program do not participate in the Liberal Studies Program.
 Honors students should direct any questions regarding the Liberal Studies Program to their Honors Program advisor.

-- taken calculus (MATH 147, or 150, or 160, or 170, or BMS 125);
+passed calculus (MATH 147, or 150, or 160, or 170, or BMS 125);

 passed the Quantitative Reasoning and Technological Literacy I (QRTL I) test (a proctored exam, which cannot be taken off-site); or

-received Advanced Placement credit for calculus.
+received Advanced Placement credit for calculus or statistics.

 There is an equivalency test for LSP 121 that students can take, but